top of page

 headshot square.jpg

-Daniel Ketter, born and raised in Kansas City, specializes in performance of contemporary and classical chamber music as cellist of American Wild Ensemble, Opus 76 String Quartet, Ensemble Alla Balena, Cellax Duo, and other groups nationally and internationally.
-He has appeared as a concerto soloist with Kansas City Civic Orchestra, Eastman Wind Orchestra, Youth Symphony of Kansas City, Westwood Ensemble, Springfield Symphony Orchestra, and Outburst Chamber Orchestra.
+Daniel Ketter, born and raised in Kansas City, specializes in performance of contemporary and classical chamber music, and has performed extensively for national and international tours with groups including American Wild Ensemble, Opus 76 String Quartet, Ensemble Alla Balena, and Cellax Duo, and has been featured as as a concerto soloist with Kansas City Civic Orchestra, Eastman Wind Orchestra, Springfield Symphony Orchestra, Outburst Chamber Orchestra, among others.

 In 2020, Daniel completed a Ph.D. in Music Theory at Eastman School of Music, and he has served as Co-Chair for Society for Music Theory’s Performance and Analysis Interest Group.
-His research interests include essential voices in Schenkerian theory and performance and analysis.
+His research interests include essential voices in Schenkerian theory and performance and analysis, and he has presented research at conferences for Music Theory Society of New York State, Society for Music Theory, and at the Sixth International Schenker Symposium.

 In 2017 Daniel completed his Doctor of Musical Arts degree at Eastman School of Music.
 Daniel has a MM in cello performance and pedagogy from Peabody Conservatory and graduated with high distinction from both Eastman School of Music (BM ’10, Applied Music - Cello) and from University of Rochester (BA ’10, Mathematics).
 Daniel completed a MBA in 2024 at Missouri State University with a Certificate in Finance and is a member of Beta Gamma Sigma.